mbattey58/cept/README.markdown

 # Ceph client connection examples

-`s3v4_rest.py` is a module implementing a generic interface to S3, taking care of building the signed request header and generating the REST URLs, MIT licensed.
+`s3v4_rest.py` is a module implementing a generic interface to `S3/Ceph`, taking care of building the signed request header and generating the REST URLs, MIT licensed.
+PEP8, static typing not fully applied everywhere, wont' pass `mypy` validation.

 Authentication and endpoint information is read from json files with the following format: